sassoftware/sas-iml-packages/README.md

 ## List of Packages

+* The **Compgeom** package is supported only in SAS Viya.
+The package shows how to use the CONVEXHULL, DELAUNAY, and VORONOI subroutines (released in Viya 2024.10) to solve problems in computational geometry.
+The package contains visualization subroutines that you can run in PROC IML.
+The routines visualize two-dimensional convex hulls, Delaunay triangulations, and Voronoi diagrams.
-* The **Metalog** package supports using the metalog system of distributions.
+* The **Metalog** package is supported for SAS 9.4 and for SAS Viya.
+The package supports using the metalog system of distributions.

 ### Prerequisites

-These modules have been tested on the following software:
+* The graphical subroutines must be run from PROC IML.
+* The Compgeom package requires SAS Viya 2024.10.
-* SAS/IML® in SAS 9.4 Maintenance version 7
+* The Metalog package works in every release of SAS Viya.
+It also works in SAS/IML® in SAS 9.4 Maintenance 7.
-* SAS IML in SAS Viya.
-This includes both the IML procedure and the iml action.

 ## Getting Started